User Guide

 Step 3: Set the poll interval

-Step 4: Test the connection
+Step 4: Watch the connection test

 Step 5: Save